xinlin-z/smally/README.md

 **c/n/e/t** : means there are total t files (all kinds of files) scanned,
-              with e of them detected error (file is not picture but with picture extension or file name prefix with -), with n of them are called compress procedure, with c of them are really compressed.
+              with e of them detected error (file is not picture but with picture extension or file name prefix with -), with n of them are called compress (or size) procedure, with c of them are really compressed (or collect size).

 Only show info of compressed if there are too many pictures: